9 Habits That Make It Easy To Come Up With Great Ideas

 4. Capture ideas when they come.

-Ideas come to us when THEY want to, not necessarily when WE want them to.
+Ideas come to you when THEY want to, not necessarily when YOU want them to.

-That’s why training ourselves to come up with better ideas isn’t just about preparing for our next brainstorm session.
-Recognize instead that ideas constantly come to us and to get in the habit of acknowledging and capturing them.
+That’s why training yourself to come up with better ideas isn’t just about preparing for your next brainstorm session.
+Recognize instead that ideas constantly come to you and to develop a habit of acknowledging and capturing them.

-Learn to sense when an idea pops into your head and develop a simple system to capture it in the moment.
+Learn to sense when an idea pops into your head and create a simple system to capture it in the moment.

 Carry around a notebook, leave yourself a voicemail, send yourself an email, or figure out some other way to capture the idea before it slips away.